deyran/pro-asp-net-mvc/CHAPTER 9 - SPORTSSTORE - COMPLETING THE CART/AA - SUMMARY/CC - SUBMITTING ORDERS.md

 </p>

-<h3>The SportsStore web app has these two features:</h3>
+<h4>The SportsStore web app has these two features:</h4>
-1 - the mechanism to pay for the things you are buying (check out) 2 - Complete an order<br />
+1 - the mechanism to pay for the things you are buying (check out)<br />
+2 - Complete an order<br />

-<h3>Now in this section we will do the following tasks:</h3>
+<h4>Now in this section we will do the following tasks:</h4>
-1 - Extend the domain model to provide support for capturing the shipping details from a user 2 - Add the application support to process those details<br />
+1 - Extend the domain model to provide support for capturing the shipping details from a user<br />
+2 - Add the application support to process those details<br />

 ========================================================================================================================